SovereignShop/plexus/README.md

 ## Hulls

 Hulls are often a great way to transform between shapes using openscad.
-Hulls in scad-paths are applied in a stack-like fashion to the previous two shapes:
+Hulls in plexus are applied in a stack-like fashion to the previous two shapes:

 ``` clojure